 - Sundays are particularly difficult and you most likely will have to eat in a hotel restaurant, as we did.

-Another side of Roseau
+Cruise ships: another side of Roseau

 Sleepy little Roseau comes alive whenever a cruise ship comes in.
 Two ships arrived the week we were there.
 Our hotel windows overlooked where the ships dock so we had a chance to watch everyone set up their booths for the tourists.